 ISAs are a tax-efficient way to save because you pay no tax on the income and growth.
 That’s why many people choose to maximise their ISA allowance every year.

-In 2018/19, you can save up to a maximum of £20,000 – in a lump sum or spread out over the financial year.
-You can save in a cash ISA, a stocks & shares ISA, an innovative finance ISA, a help to buy ISA, a lifetime ISA – or a combination of these.
-At HSBC, we offer cash, help to buy and stocks & shares ISAs.
+In 2019/20, you can save up to a maximum of £20,000 – in a lump sum or spread out over the financial year.
+You can save in a cash ISA, a stocks & shares ISA, an innovative finance ISA, a lifetime ISA – or a combination of these.
+At HSBC, we offer a cash ISA and a range of stocks & shares ISAs.

 The benefit of choosing a stocks & shares ISA is it gives you access to a diversified range of investments.
 This means it has the potential to give you a better return than a cash ISA.
 Of course, along with the potential for greater returns comes an increased risk – and this means you may not get back what you invest.